Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 More flexible: The circular design of rotary shavers makes them adapt easily to the contours of your face.
 You can reach difficult areas more easily compared to a foil electric shaver.

 Faster shaving experience: Rotary shavers are typically faster than foil shavers.
-Imagine using an 8-head shaver.
-It can surely cover a larger area quicker compared to a foil shaver.
+Imagine using a 5-head shaver.
+It can surely cover a larger area quickly compared to a foil shaver.

 Great for thick and coarse hair: If you have thick or coarse hair, rotary shavers are more effective at plowing through those full beards using a circular motion.